fsr/csharp-lessons/_exercises/B02_book_library.md

 *Hint: Maybe you need a temporary array to solve this.*

 ### Step 5

+Finally we implement the "AddNewBook" method.
+It should add the new book to the stock of books and save the new book count.

+### Step 6

 Create for all created classes, methode, properties and field documentation comments.